How to Identify Apple Phishing Emails and Avoid Getting Scammed

 MetaMask Apple ID scam

-This scam, which Kent-Payne says was discovered earlier this year, relies on the surging popularity of cryptocurrency and NFTs.
+This scam relies on the continued popularity of cryptocurrency and NFTs.
 In this case, scammers target MetaMask, a popular digital wallet for crypto, which is typically backed up to iCloud—a helpful security measure if your device is ever lost or stolen, Kent-Payne says.

 This con usually starts once scammers know the email address associated with your Apple ID.
-They make multiple password reset requests, and you receive text alerts on your phone each time, sparking concern that your account may be comprised.
+They make multiple password-reset requests, and you receive text alerts on your phone each time, sparking concern that your account may be compromised.

 Next, says Kent-Payne, in a manner similar to the support scam, you receive a phone call that appears to come from Apple, warning you about suspicious activity on your account.
 Since this corresponds with the activity you’ve been seeing, it’s easy to believe the call is legitimate.
 With you on the line, the scammer requests another password reset, this time sending a six-digit verification code to your phone and then asking you for that code, all under the guise of verifying your identity.

 Once they have that code, however, they are able to reset your Apple ID password.
-They can gain access to everything stored in iCloud, including your MetaMask wallet, and steal your cryptocurrency.
-One user lost $650,000 earlier this year as a result of this scam.
+They’ll gain access to everything stored in iCloud, including your MetaMask wallet, and steal your cryptocurrency.

 It’s true that Apple sometimes locks IDs if the company suspects fraudulent activity, but you can unlock your Apple ID by placing a phone call directly to Apple.
-It’s worth noting, however, that Apple IDs don’t expire, Kent-Payne says.
+“Don’t ever respond to emails making these requests,” Siciliano says.

 What are other types of Apple phishing scams?

-In this scam, which Hauk says is becoming increasingly prevalent, people who use Apple Pay in their digital wallets may receive a text message on their phones warning that “Apple Pay has been suspended on your device.”
+In this con, people who use Apple Pay in their digital wallets may receive a text message on their phones warning that “Apple Pay has been suspended on your device.”

 The message includes a link, which you can click to allegedly resolve the problem.
-If you tap the link, you land on a page that looks legitimate, with a message stating something like: “Apple Pay was suspended on your device.
+If you tap the link, you’ll land on a page that looks legitimate, with a message stating something like, “Apple Pay was suspended on your device.
 You can continue to make contactless purchases once you have reactivated your wallet.”

-It’s easy to see why someone would click, but don’t!
-If you click through to the next page, it asks for personally identifying or financial information.
-Some users have had their identities stolen or their bank accounts emptied through this scam.
+It’s easy to see why someone would click—but don’t!
+If you click through to the next page, it will ask for personally identifying or financial information.
+Through this scam, hackers have stolen users’ identities and emptied their bank accounts.

 Apple gift card scam